 Of course, you won’t be able to do them all—that would be impossible.
 However, you can pick one or two to add to your routine.
-The idea is that they will make you feel as if you are in touch with the magical realm, connected to the power of the Earth, and at one with the energy of the Universe.
+The idea is that these actions will make you feel in touch with the magickal realm, connected to the power of the Earth, and at one with the energy of the Universe.

 Many young witches seem to believe that witchcraft is only about casting spells.
 I’m afraid that's not true.
 Spellwork is only a tiny part of what true witches do.
-You can’t turn witchiness on and off; it’s either who you are, or it isn’t.
-If you think that it means casting a spell once a week, well there’s nothing stopping you doing that, but understand—it does not make you a witch.
+You can’t turn witchiness on and off; it’s either who you are or it isn’t.
+If you think that it means casting a spell once a week ... well, there’s nothing stopping you from doing that, but understand that it does not make you a witch.

 So, What Makes a Witch a Witch?

-Witchcraft is so flexible that it’s hard to define in a few words.
-However, broadly speaking, a witch is always looking to make life better for herself and others.
-Note: I’m going with the female gender here, although many witches are male and gender neutral—there are simply more female witches, and I am one of them.)
+- A witch is always looking to make life better for herself and others.
+(I’m going with the female gender here, although many witches are male or gender-neutral—there are simply more female witches, and I am one of them.)

 - When you wake up, acknowledge the new day.
 Take a moment to breathe and let the light in.
-Say a silent thank you.
-Getting up won’t be such a chore.
+Say a silent "thank you."

-- Meditate for 10 minutes if you have time.
+- Meditate for 10 minutes whenever you have the time.

 - When you walk outside for the first time in the day, quickly look up to the sky and then down to the ground.
 Give whispered thanks for the air you breathe and the earth you walk on.

 - Create and maintain a seasonal altar.
-Pick up small objects on your walks and add them to your collection.
+On your walks, pick up small objects and add them to your collection.
 (To learn more, read How to Set up a Wiccan or Pagan Altar for Beginners.)